blackpill/tesla-display/_pages/tesconnect_manual.md

 **Contact us**

-If you have any questions or suggestions about our TesConnect App, do not hesitate to contact us at <a href="mailto:dev@tcool.ltd">dev@tcool.ltd</a>.
+If you have any questions or suggestions about our TesDisplay App, do not hesitate to contact us at <a href="mailto:dev@tcool.ltd">dev@tcool.ltd</a>.
 <p><a href ="https://discord.gg/Tvbs9uWcN9" target="_blank">Join our Discord</a></p>